Guidance

 This document supports local authorities in commissioning the Family Nurse Partnership (FNP) programme, an evidence-based, intensive parenting support intervention, as part of delivering the 0 to 5 public health offer for children as detailed in the healthy child programme.

 The commissioner needs to consider professional conduct of public health nursing as set out in the Nursing and Midwifery Council (NMC) code and ensure there is a professional policy to provide both clinical and safeguarding supervision for all public health nursing staff (0 to 19).
 The safeguarding guidance and employer standards will be of particular interest to providers to support supervision.
-Local authorities should be aware that all specialist community public health nurses need to meet the legal requirement for professional registration and revalidation.
-This must be in line with statutory requirements for practice issued by the NMC on revalidation (NMC 2015).
-Providers should ensure they have policies and procedures in place to provide clinical supervision, safeguarding supervision and mechanisms of risk assessment for any public health nursing service involved.
-Further details on employer issues can be found in Public health nursing workforce: guidance for employers.

-This guidance should be read in conjunction with the guidance for the healthy child programme, with the aim being to commission seamless and personalised services for all children 0 to 19 years of age (or 25 in the case of children with special educational needs and disabilities (SEND), disabilities or highly vulnerable young people).
+This guidance should be read in conjunction with the commissioning guidance for the healthy child programme, with the aim being to commission seamless and personalised services for all children 0 to 19 years of age (or 25 in the case of children with special educational needs and disabilities (SEND), disabilities or highly vulnerable young people).

-The Office for Health Improvement and Disparities (OHID) supports local authorities and the NHS in securing the greatest gains in health and wellbeing and reductions in health inequalities through evidence-based interventions.
+The Office for Health Improvement and Disparities (OHID) supports local authorities and the NHS in securing the greatest gains in health and wellbeing, and reductions in health inequalities through evidence-based interventions.
 Identifying and addressing health disparities is one of OHID’s key priorities.

 The foundations for virtually every aspect of human development, including physical, intellectual and emotional, are established in pregnancy and early childhood.
 For families facing multiple challenges, the importance of appropriate support at this crucial time can have lifelong impact.
 Commissioning FNP supports the local system to improve outcomes and reduce inequalities by providing a personalised response for those children and families facing the highest levels of vulnerability.